syncfusion-content/blazor-docs/blazor/treeview/multiple-selection.md

 ---
 layout: post
-title: Multiple Selection in Blazor TreeView Component | Syncfusion
+title: MultiSelection in Blazor TreeView Component | Syncfusion
-description: Learn about Multiple Selection in Blazor TreeView component of Syncfusion, and more details.
+description: Learn here all about MultiSelection in Syncfusion Blazor TreeView component and more.
 platform: Blazor
 control: TreeView
 documentation: ug
 ---

-# Multi Selection
+# MultiSelection in Blazor TreeView Component

 Selection provides an interactive support and highlights the node that you select.
 Selection can be done through simple mouse down or keyboard interaction.